Biology (BIO) Courses

 BIO 5123.
 Principles of Molecular Biology.
 (3-0) 3 Credit Hours.

 Prerequisite: BIO 3513 or an equivalent.
 Molecular structure and function of genes and nucleic acids, and the processes of DNA replication, mutation and repair, as well as transcription and translation of genetic material.
 Genome projects, functional genomics and the genetic control of development will also be covered.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 5133.
 Principles of Cell Biology.
 (3-0) 3 Credit Hours.

 Prerequisite: BIO 3513 and BIO 3813, or their equivalents.
 Basic structure, organization, and differentiation of cells.
 Cell cycle, signaling, growth, and movement of cells, as well as cellular immunology and cellular aspects of infectious disease will also be covered.
 Same as NDRB 5133.
 Credit cannot be earned for both NDRB 5133 and BIO 5133.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 Prerequisite: BIO 3913 or an equivalent, BIO 5033 recommended.
 An introduction to advanced techniques of molecular biology dealing with manipulations and analyses of DNA, including preparation and analysis of genomic DNA, genomic cloning, the polymerase chain reaction (PCR), Southern blotting, DNA sequencing and computational analysis of DNA sequence data.
 Same as NDRB 5143 credit cannot be earned for both BIO 5143 and NDRB 5143.
 Formerly titled "Advanced Molecular Biology Laboratory – DNA Techniques."
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90; IUS1 $15; L001 $30.

 BIO 5213.
 Principles of Chemical Biology.
 (3-0) 3 Credit Hours.

 Prerequisite: BIO 3513 and BIO 3813, or equivalents.
 This course covers cell- and organism-level functions viewed from a chemical perspective.
 Studies of molecular interactions of metabolites, pharmaceuticals, proteins, polysaccharides, lipids, and nucleic acids, including protein folding and unfolding, protein modification, ligand binding, proteomics, metabolomics, lipidomics, glycoproteins, and nucleotide modification.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5223.
 Applied Ecology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 This course covers the impact of humanity’s activities on the environment: their effect on water, land, animal, and human resources.
 An evaluation of present and future strategies to preserve a healthy environment.
 (Formerly EES 5103.
 Same as ES 5103.
 Credit can only be earned for one of the following: EES 5103, ES 5103, or BIO 5223.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5233.
 Medicinal Plants.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate standing in Biology or Chemistry.
-An overview of plant secondary metabolism, and the ethnobotany, biochemistry, and pharmacology of some of our most important plant-derived pharmaceuticals.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+An overview of plant secondary metabolism, and the ethnobotany, biochemistry, pharmacology, and current production of some of our most important plant-derived pharmaceuticals, including metabolic engineering of plants and microbes.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 5243.
 Advanced Plant Ecology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 This course focuses on rhetoric, ecology, and technical/scientific communication in order to develop interdisciplinary, team-based, and applied research projects.
 This advanced professional writing and rhetoric course will examine ecological communications as an archetypal example of specialized technical communication.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5383.
 Aquatic Ecology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 Study of aquatic ecosystems including streams, wetlands, and lakes.
 Topics include watershed processes, biological communities, physical habitats, nutrient cycling, energy flow, and management issues.
 The course culminates with individual research projects focused on local watersheds.
 Field trips may be required.
 (Same as ES 5513.
 Credit cannot be earned for both ES 5513 and BIO 5383.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 Prerequisite: Graduate standing in Biology.
 Mechanisms of action of major classes of therapeutic drugs.
 Clinical uses, drug comparisons, beneficial and adverse effects involved in clinical therapeutics.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 Prerequisite: Consent of Instructor.
 Course topics include research methods in cell and molecular biology, molecular neurobiology, microbiology, and ecology.
 May be repeated for credit as topics vary.
 (Formerly BIO 7571.
 Credit cannot be earned for both BIO 7571 and BIO 5571.)
-Differential Tuition: $50.
-Course Fees: L001 $8.
+This course has Differential Tuition.
+Course Fee: L001 $8.

 Prerequisite: Consent of Instructor.
 Course topics include research methods in cell and molecular biology, molecular neurobiology, microbiology, and ecology.
 May be repeated for credit as topics vary.
 (Same as BIO 7572.
 Credit cannot be earned for both BIO 7572 and BIO 5572.)
-Differential Tuition: $100.
-Course Fees: L001 $8.
+This course has Differential Tuition.
+Course Fee: L001 $8.

 BIO 5643.
 Introduction to Bioinformatics.
 (3-0) 3 Credit Hours.

 The course will cover how the ability to sequence and analyze genomes has transformed biology.
 The genomic revolution has been made possible by the development of bioinformatics tools that combine computation with principles of molecular biology.
 In this course, students will have the opportunity to learn how to use some of the major bioinformatics tools and will examine a few genomes to understand the vast amount of information present in them.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90; LRS1 $46.20; STSI $21.60.

 BIO 5663.
 Applications of Recombinant DNA Technology.
 (3-0) 3 Credit Hours.

 A course on recombinant DNA technology, concentrating on major DNA manipulation methods, including their use in vaccine and bioactive protein production, gene therapy, plant genetic engineering along with ethical and safety considerations.
-Differential Tuition: $150.
-Course Fees: GS01 $90; LRS1 $46.20; STSI $21.60.
+This course has Differential Tuition.
+Course Fee: GS01 $90; LRS1 $46.20; STSI $21.60.

 BIO 5713.
 Ornithology.
 (3-0) 3 Credit Hours.

 A course covering various aspects of the biology of birds, including anatomy, physiology, systematics, evolution, behavior, ecology, and biogeography.
 Field trips may be included.
 (Same as ES 5763.
 Credit cannot be earned for both BIO 5713 and ES 5763.)
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 5733.
 Advanced Medical Mycology.
 (3-0) 3 Credit Hours.

-Prerequisites: BIO 3522 and BIO 3722.
+Prerequisite: BIO 3522 and BIO 3722.
 This course is a comprehensive study of the etiological agents and host factors that lead to fungal disease in humans.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 5743.
 Advanced Virology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate standing in Biology.
 A detailed study of the diversity of viruses and biochemical mechanisms for their replication.
 (Formerly titled "Biochemical Virology.")
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 5753.
 Conservation Biology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 The class topics will include the nature of the biosphere, threats to its integrity, and ecologically sound responses to these threats.
 Also included will be the origin and preservation of biotic diversity, how the rich variety of plant and animal life arose, how it has been maintained by natural processes, and how its destruction can be prevented.
 (Same as ES 5753.
 Credit cannot be earned for both BIO 5753 and ES 5753.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5762.
 Fundamentals of Immunology for Biotechnology.
 (2-0) 2 Credit Hours.

 An integrated examination of the principles of immunology pertaining to the Biotechnology Industry.
 An emphasis on current immunological techniques, including: recombinant antibody, flow cytometry and elispot technology.
 Issues related to vaccine production and therapeutics will also be considered.
-Differential Tuition: $100.
-Course Fees: GS01 $60.
+This course has Differential Tuition.
+Course Fee: GS01 $60.

 BIO 5763.
 Ichthyology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate standing.
 Study of fishes, and includes a wide range of topics including taxonomy, systematics, and biogeography, anatomy and physiology, and behavior and ecology.
 This course will focus on form and function, behavior, life history, ecology, and key taxonomic characteristics of most of the orders of fishes.
 Field trips may be required.
 (Same as ES 5743.
 Credit cannot be earned for both ES 5743 and BIO 5763.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5783.
 Introduction to Good Manufacturing Practices and Good Laboratory Practices.
 (3-0) 3 Credit Hours.

 Review of FDA and U.S. Pharmacopia regulations.
 Practical considerations for the implementation of GMP/GLP systems; data management and reporting, as well as problem solving and interpretive skills, will be emphasized.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 5843.
 Wildlife Ecology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 Topics covered in this course include: major environmental factors affecting wildlife, structure and behavior of wildlife populations, and regional wildlife communities and their conservation.
 Field studies will allow students to observe and apply classroom topics.
 (Same as ES 5773.
 Credit cannot be earned for both ES 5773 and BIO 5843.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5853.
 Biostatistics.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 This course includes the collection, analysis, presentation, and interpretation of biological data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals, and hypothesis testing.
 Use of appropriate technology, including statistical software.
 (Same as ES 5023.
 Credit cannot be earned for both ES 5023 and BIO 5853.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5873.
 Plant Biotechnology.
 (3-0) 3 Credit Hours.